3ll3d00d/beqdesigner/docs/ui/preferences.md

 ### System

 Check the *Check for updates on startup?* option to allow BEQDesigner to query the github releases api on startup.

+Check the *Include Beta Versions?* option to be notified when new prerelease versions are published.

 If the latest release is not the current release, an alert will be shown to notify you.

 ### BEQ Files